 The immersive nature of the program engages students and encourages them to make connections between their coursework, research, community service and place of work.
 Through this program, Education Matters aims to assist Zimbabwean students studying in the United States to make meaningful connections in order to use the skills and knowledge they gain at university to contribute to positive change at home.

-Zimbabwe Career Connect placed 25 students in internships with companies and organizations around Zimbabwe for June and July 2017.
-This year’s placements included a pre-medical physician shadowing program with Ecosurgica, Pariyenyatwa and Mpilo Hospitals, scientific research with AiBST, engineering and computer science placements with Quest Motors, Liquid Telecom, Econet and ZOL, business and finance placements at the Public Auditors and Actuaries Board, Baker Tilly, Anglo-American, AdvisoryK and First Mutual Holdings, and development studies placements with the Women’s Coalition of Zimbabwe, Plan International and World Education.
+Zimbabwe Career Connect placed 23 students in internships with companies and organizations around Zimbabwe for June and July 2018.
+This year’s placements included a pre-medical physician shadowing program with Ecosurgica, scientific research with AiBST, engineering and computer science placements with Liquid Telecom, Econet, Zimbabwe Power Company and ZOL, business and finance placements at the AdvisoryK, Ecobank, Untu Capital and Portify Investments and development studies placements with the Women’s Coalition of Zimbabwe, Plan International, Research and Advocacy Unit, World Education and Moto Republik.